suyeecav/academic-kickstart/content/publication/transfer_manipulate_2023/index.md

 ---
 title: "Manipulating Transfer Learning for Property Inference"
+# Authors:
+# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
+# and it will be replaced with their full name and linked to their profile.
 authors:
-- Yulong Tian, __Fnu Suya__, Anshuman Suri, Fengyuan Xu, David Evans.
-The IEEE/CVF Conference on Computer Vision and Pattern Recognition 2023 (**CVPR 2023**).
+- Yulong Tian
+- admin
+- Anshuman Suri
+- Fengyuan Xu
+- David Evans

+date: "2023-02-28T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2019-05-01T00:00:00Z"
+publishDate: "2023-02-28T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;